jamesmontemagno/embeddinator-helloworld/README.md

 # embeddinator-helloworld
 The Hello World of .NET Embedding.
-Writing shared logic in C# and .NET and using the .NEt Embedding toolign to create a native iOS framework that can be called from Objective-C/Swift in Xcode.
+Writing shared logic in C# and .NET and using the .NEt Embedding tooling to create a native iOS framework that can be called from Objective-C/Swift in Xcode.

 ## Guide
 * Install Visual Studio for Mac: www.visualstudio.com